-With $750 in bonus cash back available when you spend $7,500 in the first three months, the welcome offer alone may make this card worth it for many business owners.
+The welcome offer alone may make this card worth it for many business owners—earn $750 in bonus cash back when you spend $7,500 in the first three months.
 This cash bonus may be a stretch to qualify for if your business expenses typically fall under $2,500 per month, but it could be worth upping your spending a tad if you can afford to.

 Simple but flexible redemption options

 One of the main draws of a cash back credit card is the simplicity of rewards redemption.
 Rather than having to calculate the value of the rewards received from a points-earning credit card—or having to choose redemption options that maximize your earnings—you can simply earn cash back on all of your purchases.
 However, in addition to cash back, this card also comes with several other redemption options, including gift cards, travel and more through the Chase Ultimate Rewards portal.